LouisErigHerve/Password_Generator/README.md

--U          : Use uppercase letters characters [A..Z] -L          : Use lowercase letters characters [a..z] -S          : Use special letters characters "<>?,.;:!%&#{}()[]-_@+=|"
+-U          : Use uppercase letters characters [A..Z] -L          : Use lowercase letters characters [a..z] -S          : Use special letters characters "<>?,.;:!%&#{}()[]-_@+=|" -C "List"   : Use a custom ASCII list of characters (up to 256 characters in the list)

 ```